gardener/landscaper/docs/technical/types.md

 **Standalone Artifact**:

-The helm deployer supports the default oci helm cartifact as created by the helm cli.
+The helm deployer supports the default oci helm artifact as created by the helm cli.
 For more information about the usage see the official [helm docs](https://helm.sh/docs/topics/registries/#where-are-my-charts)

 ```json